 Our partner in Italy is Assifero - the national membership association of Italian grant-making foundations and private institutional philanthropy.

-The purpose of the study visit is to provide a space for reflection on the unique context and diversity of community foundations in Italy.
-You can read more about community foundations in Italy here.
+ECFI and Assifero want to provide a space for reflection on the unique context and the diversity of community foundations in Italy.
+You can read more about community foundations in Italy and previous ECFI study visits to Germany (2016), Great Britain (2017), and Latvia (2018) on this website.

 Europe is composed of many diverse countries and regions, with unique cultures and traditions.
 Change is happening all the time, sometimes fast.
 Therefore it is important to stop every once in a while and pause – to reflect on the current situation and how cohabitation can be improved.
 This is exactly what a CF study visit is about.
 It contributes to a better understanding of the community foundation concept in Europe.